 If you wish to see submitted scores for another completed Application Exercise, select the dropdown where the name of the Application Exercise is visible.
-To send scores, choose the orange button on the right.
+To send scores, choose the orange ‘Send Scores’ button.

-The ‘i’ option to the right of ‘How are scores sent?’ provides the following information:
+The ‘i’ icon to the right of ‘How are scores sent?’ provides the following information:

-If you choose to proceed, you will then see the score reflected in your Learning.com gradebook:
+If you choose to proceed, you will see the Application Exercise score reflected in your Learning.com gradebook: